Tinkerforge/doc/en/source/Kits/CameraSlider/Construction_Basic.rst

 Attach the corner posts to the substructure:

 * Insert two 6mm bolts in the side of the 150mm MakerBeam.
-* Fasten a corner post to the bolts with two lock nuts.
-Ensure that that post sits between the L-brackets of the substructure and that the L-brackets of the post are facing to the outside of the cart.
+* Fasten a corner post to the MakerBeam with two lock nuts.
+Ensure that the post sits between the L-brackets of the substructure and that the L-brackets of the post are facing to the outside of the cart.

 Repeat these steps for each corner post.